Showing posts sorted by relevance for query goltzius. Sort by date Show all posts

 Icarus Falls to his Death; a Cautionary Tale from Greek Mythology

-"Icarus", Henri Matisse
+Icarus by Henri Matisse

 How many stories exist about a father who loses his son?
-How many stories are there of a son who fell away from his father?
-How many stories are there about a father, a flawed father, whose ambition causes him to lose sight of what’s closest to him?
-Of a son whose first taste of freedom is so great, he cannot contain it?
+How many tales recount a son who falls away from his father?
+Throughout literature, how often do we encounter the theme of a flawed father whose ambition causes him to lose sight of what’s closest to him—or a son whose first taste of freedom is so great, he cannot contain it?

 Visualizing the Story of Icarus in Art

-Image source: Icarus (from the Four Disgracers) Hendrick Goltzius, 1588.
+Image source: Icarus (from the Four Disgracers) by Hendrick Goltzius, 1588.

 Kid Icarus from Nintendo